 PVC wall panels should be seen as a luxury in a cubicle or bath area to make a statement and the price certainly helps with that.
 They’re not the cheap option you think they are when you do the maths on buying and fitting.

-Limited choice compared to tiles
+There are a limited choice of bathroom panels compared to tiles

 When you’re looking for tiles, you’ll be spoilt for choice.
 You can find tiles of all colours, sizes, textures, and designs.
 The problem is rarely lack of choice.